Scale-AI’s Predatory Labor Practices

 Outlier seemed almost too good to be true.
 Sadly, it was.

 I passed the assessment after completing the coursework.
-After onboarding, Outlier (and Remotasks) workers join Slack, are assigned a project group, and are supposed to be assigned a team lead for support.
+After onboarding, Outlier workers join Slack (now Discourse, after Remotasks was merged with Outlier), are assigned a project group, and are supposed to be assigned a team lead for support.
 When I started at Outlier at the end of January, there were approximately 33K members in the Slack channels.
-Currently, there are approximately 173K members, a 424% worker increase over just three months.
+Currently, there are approximately 173K members, a 424% worker increase over just five months.
 The mass of workers at the bottom far outnumber team leads, so many new workers are left without a team lead, a project or group, or any support.
 Scale’s industry employment numbers, however, appear impressive from the outside.

 After joining Slack, admins also move workers to a specific project to which they’ll contribute and to related projects and admin channels.
 Rarely are the reasons or justifications given for being assigned specific projects.
 The opaque aims of these projects are also reflected in their names and multiple iterations: Flamingo Ultimate, Flamingo SFT, Bulba Peppermint, Bulba Spearmint, Seal, OTS single-turn, OTS multi-modal, etc.